edemaine/svgink/README.md

   Each input in `inputs` can be a glob or directory name, as in `convertGlob`.
   To be notified of conversions and/or errors, you should listen to the corresponding [events](#events).
+  This API does not currently normalize paths to absolute paths, so if you're going to be changing `process.cwd()`, you should normalize yourself.
 * `wait()` returns a promise which resolves when all jobs are complete.
   Only one `wait()` or `close()` should be active at once.
 * `close()` shuts down Inkscape processes once all conversion jobs